gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 this pass is.
 And the clouds---why, if those upstart peasants were to somehow gain control of them, there's no telling what might---"

 The sergeant cleared his throat.
-"Actually, honored, it wasn't His Majesty who sent us."
+"Actually, learned, it wasn't His Majesty who sent us."
 A lump rose in Noxy's throat as one of his men very casually positioned himself behind Nangyal, his hand falling to the hilt of his sword.